opencadc/caom2/bifrost/README.md

 and constructs URLs to the global `raven` service (which in turn will redirect the caller to one of the copies of the specified file).

+The optional _readGrantProvider_ configures `bifrost` use the grant provider(s) (multiple can be specified) to predict that the caller will be authorized when using generated links.
+In adddition to CAOM metadata that grants access, this will be used to determine a value for the DataLink _linkAuthorized_ field.

 `bifrost` will attempt to use the caller's identity to query so that CAOM proprietary metadata protections are enforced, but the details of this depend on the configured IdentityManager and local A&A service configuration.